Your browser does not support the running script, you cannot get a perfect browsing

 In most regions, yes—especially in northern China.
 However, in southern China, particularly south of the Yangtze River, winters are much milder.
 In some areas, winter can even be warm, such as southern Yunnan, Hainan Island, and the Pearl River Delta, which are among China's most popular winter travel destinations.

-Beyond the weather, China’s winter is full of vibrant festivals, including the grand Chinese New Year and Lantern Festival, the famous Harbin Ice & Snow Festival, and Tibetan New Year (Losar).
+Beyond the weather, Winter season in China is full of vibrant festivals, including the grand Chinese New Year and Lantern Festival, the famous Harbin Ice & Snow Festival, and Tibetan New Year (Losar).
 These festive celebrations attract many visitors too.

 Asia Odyssey Travel has curated three winter travel itineraries to help you explore China’s best destinations.
 Wishing you a fantastic winter adventure in China!